containerbuildsystem/osbs-client/README.md

 ## Deploying OpenShift Build System

-We have [a documentation](https://github.com/DBuildService/osbs/blob/master/docs/osbs_instance_setup.md) how you can setup your own instance.
+We have [documentation](https://github.com/DBuildService/osbs-client/blob/master/docs/osbs_instance_setup.md) how you can setup your own instance.